-Pell Grants: Awards ranging up to \$5,920 per year (determined by a standard needs analysis formula) may be awarded to eligible students.
-These grants are based on an individual's enrollment status and may be paid for full-time, three-quarter time, and half-time attendance.
+Pell Grants: Awards ranging up to \$6,095 per year (determined by a standard needs analysis formula) may be awarded to eligible students.
+These grants are based on an individual's enrollment status and may be paid for full-time, three-quarter time, half-time and less than half-time attendance.

-An application must be submitted each year (FAFSA).
+A FAFSA application must be submitted each year.
 Awards are renewable, provided the student maintains satisfactory progress and continues to have financial need as determined by the U. S. Department of Education.